anthonystepvoy/solens_ai/README.md

-# CIPHER: Solana Blockchain Intelligence Platform
+# CYPHER: Solana Blockchain Intelligence Platform

-CIPHER is a full-stack intelligence platform for Solana, featuring real-time copytrader analysis, wallet and token discovery, and advanced analytics.
+CYPHER is a full-stack intelligence platform for Solana, featuring real-time copytrader analysis, wallet and token discovery, and advanced analytics.
 Built with a FastAPI backend, MongoDB Atlas, and a modern React (Vite) frontend.

 ---